Table of Contents_

 If you want a designated device for popping popcorn, you should consider an air popper.
 However, these products only pop the popcorn, and they cannot provide additional functions, though some also offer butter melting in the measuring cup on top.
 Meanwhile, microwaves provide ways to defrost, heat, and reheat food, expanding the appliance’s uses.

 Because of this aspect, microwaves remain more versatile in use, which explains why more people have a microwave than an air popper.
-Since their introduction, microwaves became popular based upon their ability to quickly and efficiently prepare meals compared to conventional ovens.
+Since their introduction, microwaves became popular based on their ability to quickly and efficiently prepare meals compared to conventional ovens.

 You may think of delicious popcorn as a healthy snack alternative, and you would be right if you didn’t add too much butter or seasoning.
 However, the preparation of the popcorn affects its healthiness as well.
 If you consume popcorn popped in oil, like movie theater popcorn, you also ingest additional fat from this oil, though not all oils affect the intake the same.
-Air poppers use hot air instead of oil to cook popcorn, reducing the intake from the oil, making the product better for your health.
+Air poppers use hot air instead of oil to cook popcorn, reducing the intake from the oil, and making the product better for your health.

 Air poppers do not offer the ability to heat anything other than popcorn kernels and butter, so you will need a microwave to cook different foods.